Courses | Credit(s) | Contact | Lab |

 Prerequisite/Corequisite: NUR 3825

-This course focuses on the effects of pharmacotherapy used in the treatment of selected illnesses, and the promotion, maintenance and restoration of wellness in diverse populations across the lifespan.
+This course uses a competency-based conceptual framework to provide online RN to BSN students the opportunity to focus on the effects of pharmacotherapy used in the treatment of selected illnesses, and the promotion, maintenance and restoration of wellness in diverse populations across the lifespan.
 Emphasis is placed on the concepts of pharmacodynamics and pharmacokinetics.
 Course outcomes include a detailed understanding of the nurse’s role in safe drug administration, assessment of patient response to drug therapy, patient education, and evidence-based treatment guidelines.
 Legal and ethical principles of medication administration are reviewed.

 |